aepii/CubeTutor/README.md

    - Processes cube state data and algorithms.

 2. **Frontend**:
-   - User interface built with Django HTML templates for dynamic content rendering and seamless integration with the backend and SASS to make the styles more maintainable and modular.
+   - User interface built with Django HTML templates for dynamic content rendering and seamless integration with the backend.
+   - Uses SASS for more maintainable and modular styles.
    - Displays a 3D model of the Rubik's Cube using Three.js.

 ## Workflow